ezsystems/ezplatform/doc/docker/README.md

 ### Behat and Selenium use

-*Docker-Compose setup for Behat use is provided and used internally to test eZ Platform, this can be combined with most setups, here shown in combination with production setup which is what you1'll typically need to test before pushing your image to Docker Hub/Registry.*
+*Docker-Compose setup for Behat use is provided and used internally to test eZ Platform, this can be combined with most setups, here shown in combination with production setup which is what you'll typically need to test before pushing your image to Docker Hub/Registry.*

 From root of your projects clone of this distribution, [setup composer auth.json](#composer) and execute the following: